Meet the Team behind Bookbag Tours

 Taína Benitez-Coté : Director

 Taína is a Spanglish-speaking advocate, speaker and educator.
 A true lover of helping people, she has been an advocate for inclusivity and bringing opportunities to underprivileged students, for over two decades.
 While working to bring a perspective that has historically been missing in higher education and travel education, Taína founded 'Teach With Love,’ a non-profit organization dedicated to transforming student’s lives with educational travel scholarships.
-Best known as a people-connector, Taína has spoken at over 20+ conferences giving workshops and creating professional development that have been featured in many media outlets, including recent feature on MSNBC Latino.
+Best known as a people-connector, Taína, an Instructional Leader, has spoken at over 20+ conferences giving workshops and creating professional development that have been featured in many media outlets, including recent feature on MSNBC Latino.

-A first generation college student, Taína has her Master’s Degree in Education and a Bachelor’s Degree in Business and Relational Communications.
+A first generation college student, Taína has her Master’s Degree in Educational Leadership and a Bachelor’s Degree in Business and Relational Communications.
 Taina's travel bug originated from her former career as a Magazine Creative Director and well-published Photojournalist.
 A wife and mother of three really cool sons, when not working for Bookbag Tours, you will find her with her family of five who have been traveling since 1995!

 CAROLYN BARRETT GUESS: SOCIAL MEDIA